lubeda/EspHoMaTriXv2/README.md

 *Configuration variables/functions:*

-Experienced programmers can use this public methods:
+Experienced programmers can use these public methods:

 ```c
 ```